-About 700 LC students contributed nearly 52,000 hours of community service in 2009-10 to earn Lynchburg College a place on the President’s Higher Education Community Service Honor Roll for 2010.
+About 700 LC students contributed nearly 52,000 hours of community service in 2009-10 to earn University of Lynchburg a place on the President’s Higher Education Community Service Honor Roll for 2010.

 |Corey Galbreath ’12 works with her math buddy.|

 LC was recognized for its service to the Greater Lynchburg community and beyond.
 General community service projects included:

 - Wading In, a week-long series of events led by Dr. Todd Olsen to raise awareness about water crises throughout the world and to raise funds for projects in Uganda and Haiti;